 Contact Accessibility Services

-You can confidentially email, call, or fax Sara Sharpe Krenke, the Director of Accessibility Services.
+You can email, call, or fax Jackie Wells, the Director of Accessibility Services.
 You may also schedule an individual appointment.

-Office location: Student Success Center, Haggerty Library, room 124.
+Office Location: Student Success Center, Haggerty Library, RM 124

 Fax: (414) 930-3700